GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

   encounter events.

 * `encounter.encountered_vessel.origin_port.country`: Country ISO3 code for the
-  origin port of the encountered fishing vessel at the time the event happened.
+  port visited by the encountered fishing vessel at the start of the trip prior to the event.
 Only available in encounter events.

-* `encounter.encountered_vessel.origin_port.name`: Port name for the origin port of the encountered fishing vessel at the time the event happened.
+* `encounter.encountered_vessel.origin_port.name`: Port name for the port visited by the encountered fishing vessel at the start of the trip prior to the event.
 Only available in encounter events.

 * `encounter.encountered_vessel.destination_port.country`: Country ISO3 code
-  for the destination port of the encountered fishing vessel at the time the event happened.
+  for the port visited by the encountered fishing vessel at the end of the trip after the event.
 Only available in encounter events.

-* `encounter.encountered_vessel.destination_port.name`: Port name for the
-  destination port of the encountered fishing vessel at the time the event happened.
+* `encounter.encountered_vessel.destination_port.name`: Port name for the port visited by the encountered fishing vessel at the end of the trip after the event.
 Only available in encounter events.

 * `encounter.encountered_vessel.authorizations.authorized`: List of RFMO's
   separated by a `|` character (i.e: `NPFC|SPRFMO`) where the event happened